geniass/basic-http/README.md

 The server has optional arguments:
 * allow_persistent: if False, all connections will be non-persistent
 * static_dir: a directory containing static files to serve. `./static` by default

+Once the server is running, go to localhost:8000/index.html (or whatever address/port you used) to access the home page.
+If you request a root URL (such as /index.html or /drinking_fountains.png), the server will try to serve the matching file in static_dir/.